ZhuangLab/storm-analysis/storm_analysis/sa_utilities/README.txt

 read_tagged_spot_file.py - Read .tsf format file.
 This is useful mostly as a debugging aid to make sure that the .tsf file gotten written properly (1).

+reduce_mlist.py - Remove localizations from a .bin file that are outside of an AOI and/or minimum and maximum frame number.

 std_analysis.py - This attempts to encapsulate the basic analysis functions such as averaging, driftCorrection, standardAnalysis, tracking and zFitting.
 All of